AW16 trends – Womens fashionSeptember 6, 2016

 This versatile fabric offers a chic and understated look for AW16 trends.
 Top-shop Unique offered inky colour palettes alongside other designers including Roksanda who displayed a strong navy power suit, perfect for day to evening-wear.
 Velvet has strong vintage influences and Preen captured the essence of its bohemian vibes with natural shades in the collection.

 AW16 trends – Frills and ruffles

 This season many designers opted for the pretty and feminine ruffle.
 Collections were adorned with plenty of frills and texture.
 Ranging from hemlines, collars, seams and even handbags.
 The bigger the better was standing out amongst designer collections.
-Making a statement with huge frills is a great head turner for autumn/winter 2016.
+Making a statement with huge frills is a great head turner for AW16 trends.

 AW16 trends – Fluttery features

 Texture was a key trend of autumn/winter with beautifully feminine touches complimenting collections.
 Elegant and soft feathers were featured on pieces showcased by Christopher Kane and McQueen, who both displayed divine creations oozing glamour and sophistication.

 Cocktail dressing for autumn/winter had subtle hints of the vintage fashions of the 80s.
 Designers such as Anderson used funky shades to showcase this fun and feminine look.
 Ra-ra skirts and single shoulder tops were the optimum of vintage inspiration yet had a perfectly on trend revamp for AW16 trends.